partho-dev/CI-CD/Nexus-Artifacts.md

     - `Performance Optimization`: Monitor performance and optimize settings as needed.
     - `Version Control`: Use version control for Nexus configuration to track changes and facilitate rollback.
     - `Backup and Recovery`: Implement a robust backup and recovery plan to protect your repository data.
+        - Backup: Regularly back up the sonatype-work directory, which includes all configuration, repositories, and other important data.
+        - Automate using CRON
+        - `tar -czvf nexus-backup.tar.gz /opt/sonatype-work/`

+        - Restore: To restore, simply extract the backup on the target server in the appropriate location and start the Nexus service.
+        - `tar -xzvf nexus-backup.tar.gz -C /opt/`

 - Promotion of repository
     - When we build an artifacts, that build does not get used in the production deployment